blockchaingate/Kanban-js/opencl/README.md

     Except for the __constant memory address space, this problem is addressed in openCL 2.0 using the generic address space.
-    However, as of May 2018, openCL 2.0 is not properly supported on many platforms (including my work machine).
+    However, as of May 2018, openCL 2.0 is not properly supported on many platforms (including my work machine as well as the latest RADEON GPU series).
     That is why this is not an acceptable solution.

     We have therefore decided to replicate each function argument address space combination with a system of macros.
 The macros emulate what in C++ is usually achieved with templates.